otrv4/otrv4/architecture-decisions/015-encoding.md

 `{0, 1}^n` for some fixed `n`.
 We assume that the implementer has already chosen an encoding from `F` to binary.

-This process translates a point into a format that can be stored (for example, in a file or memory buffer) or transmitted (for example, across a network) and reconstructed later (possibly in a different computer environment).
+This process translates a point or field element into a format that can be stored (for example, in a file or memory buffer) or transmitted (for example, across a network) and reconstructed later (possibly in a different computer environment).
 When the resulting series of bits is reread according to the encoding format, it can be used to create a semantically identical clone of the original point.

 This is usually done depending of point compression.
 Informally, if point compression is being used, the idea is that the compressed y-coordinate is